JSON+RPC 1.0 Specification

 Is this a joke?

 Not really.
-It is useful to have a name for a quite common interface style on the Web: RPC with JSON as a serialization format.
+It is useful to have a name for a fairly common interface style on the Web: RPC with JSON as a serialization format.

-JSON-RPC is already taken by a specific realization of this interface style, whose the name alone and the presence of a specification probably explains the (admittedly modest) popularity it enjoys.
+JSON-RPC is already taken by a specific realization of this interface style, whose name alone and the presence of a specification probably explain the (admittedly modest) popularity it enjoys.

 JSON+RPC is definitely a tongue-in-cheek name and a play on JSON-RPC.
-Hopefully, enough engineers remember DVD-R/DVD+R era, so the name won't be too confusing at the beginning.
+Hopefully, enough engineers remember the DVD-R/DVD+R era, so the name won't be too confusing early on.
 If/when it becomes entrenched, it won't matter that nobody remembers DVDs anymore.